trizen/sidef/README.md

 Sidef is an excellent choice for:

 - Mathematical research and experimentation
-- Number theory and cryptography
+- Computational number theory and cryptography
 - Project Euler and competitive programming
-- Symbolic computation and computer algebra
+- Scientific computing and computer algebra
-- Scientific computing
-- Rapid scripting and automation
+- Rapid scripting and general-purpose automation
 - Algorithm prototyping
 - Perl developers seeking a higher-level language